top of page

 Love Will Find A Way Through Grief

 The experience that morning felt different from the previous few days.
-I had shifted my view of it by giving Grief a name and wanted to get to know her.
-I was curious, intentional, and present.
+I had shifted my view of it by giving Grief a name and I wanted to get to know her.
+I was curious, and intentional.
 And after a few minutes, the waves of nausea slowly subsided.
 Instead of being overwhelmed with fear that it would never end, I suddenly felt a sense of peace wash over me.

 Monica Binger

-Specializing in Coherence & Communication
+Specializing in Coherence, Communication, & Relationship Dynamics

 About the Author: